SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/al_general.md

   of common titles in English-speaking countries.
 - `show_if` _Union[str, Dict[str, str], None], optional_ - Condition to determine which fields to show.
   It can be a string, a dictionary with conditions, or None.
 Default is None.
+- `maxlengths` _Dict[str, int], optional_ - A dictionary of field names and their maximum lengths.
+Default is None.

 **Returns**: